Quirky, queer, and weird is celebrated here.

 Can I see you in person or online only?

-Online or in person in my downtown Snohomish, WA office.
-If meeting online, I am able to see anyone residing in the state of Washington.
+Online sessions are available for anyone residing in the state of Washington.
 All you need is a stable internet connection and a private, quiet place to be while we do our sessions.

 How long will we meet?